addisonElliott/SegmentedButton/README.md

 This project is still under a major rehaul.
 The following is a list of items left to be done.

-* [ ] Update onMeasure calculations for height to work in scroll views
-* [ ] Fix issue with multiple buttons selected if changing orientation
-* [ ] Redo formatting for the entire library to better suit what I'm use to
 * [ ] Upload to JitPack
 * [ ] Include note in README that repository is not original work but updated
-* [ ] Include PRs and fix issues from upstream repo
 * [ ] Advertise branch via issues and PRs in upstream repo
 * [ ] Update README to include better graphics and docs and real JitPack version
 * [ ] Major rehaul to README